Korean BBQ Chicken Tacos for your next Taco Tuesday: succulent, so tasty, juicy, and delicious.

 Also the cooking time is combined as you could cook the chicken and veggies at the same time but in different woks.

-And if you’re not a chicken lover, try our fish taco.
+If you're not a chicken lover, try our fish taco.